Raiders' Davante Adams ready to move on, focused on Texans – KION546

 Associated Press

 HENDERSON, Nev.
-(AP) — Las Vegas Raiders wide receiver Davante Adams stepped to the lectern for his weekly press conference decked in all-black Fragment Air Jordan gear, with his backpack strapped on, and only five minutes to spare before team meetings.
+(AP) — Las Vegas Raiders wide receiver Davante Adams stepped to the lectern for his weekly news conference wearing all black Fragment Air Jordan gear, with his backpack strapped on, and five minutes to spare before team meetings.

 He used about four of them and had nothing more than Sunday’s opponent, the Houston Texans, on his mind.

-Speaking for the first time since being charged with assault for his shoving incident with a freelance photographer that immediately followed a tough loss in Kansas City on Oct.
+Speaking to reporters for the first time since being charged with assault for a shoving incident with a freelance photographer immediately following a loss in Kansas City on Oct.
 10, Adams was asked if he had anything to add to the previous statements he made after the game and on social media.

 “You got to be real with yourself at the end of the day,” Adams said.
 “And if that was your best effort and the best that you can possibly do, then sometimes you got to live with it and come back and fight another day.”